fabioseno/minnowpod-api/README.md

 npm install
 ```

+3) Copy the .env file sent by e-mail to the root folder

-3) Run the server
+4) Run the server
 ```
 npm start
 ```

-4) Run the tests
+5) Run the tests
 ```
 npm test
 ```